malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * Follow your syllabus for Homework 1, 2, 3, etc
 * Don't read ahead too far!
 I need to explain some things for each homework.

+If you have problems understanding, translate this page, then ask

 # Project Homework  1 - Introduction
 * You __do not have to submit anything__ for Homework 1.
 * Just think, read, listen and __take notes__